Create a WordPress plugin or theme translation using poedit shows you how to create or edit a language file for themes and plugins.

 Example Plugin Name:

-Note: Nowadays most plugins and themes are translated online at translate.wordpress.org/.
+Note: Nowadays plugins and themes can be translated online at translate.wordpress.org/.

 What you need: